pagazp/Chaos/README.md

 - If you're interested in bootstrapping iOS kernel security research (including the ability to forge PACs and call arbitrary kernel functions), keep an A7-A12 research device on iOS 12.1.2 or lower.

-- Confirmed to work on...
+- Works on those listed firmwares.
 - 12.0 (16A366)
 - 12.0.1(16A404)
 - 12.1(16B92)
 - 12.1.1(16C50)
 - 12.1.2(16C101)
 - 12.1.2(16C104)
+- Should work on those devices.
 - iPhone 5s/SE
 - iPhone 6/6+
 - iPhone 7/7+